Sam Small Leaves Town

-Sam Small Leaves Town, is a 1937 British comedy film directed by Alfred J. Goulding and starring Stanley Holloway, June Clyde and Fred Conyngham.
+Sam Small Leaves Town (also known as It's Sam Small Again), is a 1937 British comedy film directed by Alfred J. Goulding and starring Stanley Holloway, June Clyde and Fred Conyngham.

 It was made at Highbury Studios in London and released as a quota quickie by the independent British Screen Service.
 Location shooting took place in Skegness in Lincolnshire.
-It is also known by the alternative title It's Sam Small Again,.

-Premise

-In order to win a bet a famous actor leaves London and goes to work incognito in a holiday camp.
+Plot

+Well-known actor Richard Manning challenges his newspaper magnate friend Robert Harrison that he can vanish for a week, unable to be tracked down by Harrison's staff.
+Manning bribes Sam Small, a man about to take a job at a holiday camp, and, donning a disguise, takes his place.
+Two of the guests at the camp are Sally Elton and Harrison's reporter Jimmy Trent, who fall in love.
+Manning gets friendly with the couple, and when Jimmy is sacked for being more interested in Sally than his work, Manning makes sure that Jimmy gets the credit for his "capture".